 This is very common with deadlifts, kettlebell swings, squats and good mornings, among others, and is the number one way people develop long-term injuries from lifting.

-It’s vital you keep your back straight throughout these lifts.
+It's vital to keep your back straight throughout these lifts.
 Engaging your core, focusing on the hips as the center of the movement, and shooting your hips far enough back will help you keep your form on point.

 FAQs About Hip Hinge Exercises